 This is the proposed development, such as a power station, wind farm, section of railway, road, or electricity line for which consent is being sought in the application.

 Broadly such claims can be made by persons or organisations whose land or whose rights in land could be affected by the proposed development.
-Their land or rights may not be subject to compulsory acquisition powers sought in the application or indeed be within the land to which the application relates, but they may have a right to compensation under either part 1 of the Land Compensation Act 1973 or s10 of the Compulsory Acquisition Act 1965 if their land or interest is affected by the development.
+Their land or rights may not be subject to compulsory acquisition powers sought in the application or indeed be within the land to which the application relates, but they may have a right to compensation under either part 1 of the Land Compensation Act 1973 or s10 of the Compulsory Purchase Act 1965 if their land or interest is affected by the development.